lpp1985/ACRFAnnotator/README.md

 ```
-Then edit the Annotation.json by Hbuilder or Other editor!!
+Then edit the Annotation.json by HbuilderX or Other editor!!
 Then generated the annotated.pdf by following command:
 ```bash
 python3 AddComment.py  -p blank.pdf -j Annotation.json -o Annotated.pdf